jagadeesh9500/Ex.No.6/README.md

+Ex.No.6 Development of Python Code Compatible with Multiple AI Tools

+Date: 3-11-2025
+Register no.: 212223230083

+Aim:

-Ex.No.6 Development of Python Code Compatible with Multiple AI ToolsDate: 3-11-2025Register no.: 212223230083Aim:To write and implement Python code that integrates with multiple AI tools (such as OpenAI GPT, Hugging Face, and Google Gemini) to automate API interactions, compare outputs, and generate actionable insights.AI Tools Required:OpenAI GPT-3.5/4 (Text Processing)Hugging Face Transformers (Sentiment Analysis)Amazon Warehouse API (Simulated)Algorithm & ImplementationThe implementation is broken into four distinct functional parts.1.
-API Data Fetching (Simulated)A mock function simulates an API call to a warehouse management system, returning a list of robot alerts and a general system status.import random
+To write and implement Python code that integrates with multiple AI tools (such as OpenAI GPT, Hugging Face, and Google Gemini) to automate API interactions, compare outputs, and generate actionable insights.

+AI Tools Required:

+OpenAI GPT-3.5/4 (Text Processing)

+Hugging Face Transformers (Sentiment Analysis)

+Amazon Warehouse API (Simulated)

+Algorithm & Implementation

+The implementation is broken into four distinct functional parts.

+1. API Data Fetching (Simulated)

+A mock function simulates an API call to a warehouse management system, returning a list of robot alerts and a general system status.

+import random

 def fetch_warehouse_data():
     """